Peruna (patent medicine)

-This meant that companies were again free to make false claims about their products.
-Adams returned to the attack and in another series of articles in Collier's Weekly, he exposed the misleading advertising that companies were using to sell their products.
+This meant that companies were again free to make false claims about what their products would do.
+Adams returned to the attack, and in another series of articles in Collier's Weekly, he exposed the misleading advertising that companies were using to sell their products.
 Linking his knowledge of newspapers with patent medicines, he wrote the book The Clarion (1914), which was critical of newspaper advertising practices and led to a series of consumer protection articles in the New York Tribune.
-When Prohibition came into effect, Americans began using Peruna and other similar products as a way to get large amounts of alcohol.
+When Prohibition came into effect, Americans began to drink large amounts of Peruna and other similar products as a way to get intoxicated.
 The product had stopped being sold by the mid-1940s.

+Peruna was also advertised in Alexandria, Egypt in the early 1900s in a newspaper known as The Egyptian Gazette.
+The advertisements were almost always featured on page 5 of the newspaper and would typically include an anecdote about a particular person's experience with the medication.